amadeus4dev/developer-guides/docs/faq.md

 ### How can I contact Enterprise?

-To contact the Enterprise team, please fill in the following [contact us form](https://developers.amadeus.com/support/contact-us-enterprise) and someone from the Enterprise team will get back to you shortly.
+To contact the Enterprise team, please visit the [Amadeus contact us form](https://developers.amadeus.com/support/contact-us-enterprise), select your specific business area (example: Airlines, Airports, Travel Sellers, etc.), and fill the form.
+Choosing the right business area helps the correct team to reach out to you and ensures a fast implementation process.
 Please keep in mind that the access to Enterprise requires an implementation fee as well as monthly fees.

 ### How much do I need to pay to access Enterprise APIs?